brooklynrail/brooklynrail-platform/content/events/2022/08/singing-in-unison.md

 ---
 title: "Singing In Unison: A Poetry Reading at TOTAH "
-deck: Featuring Anselm Berrigan, Maia Siegel, Emma Wippermann, Ari Lisner, and friends
+deck: Featuring Anselm Berrigan, Maia Siegel, Ari Lisner and Emma Wippermann
 summary: Please join us for a poetry reading to celebrate the closing of Singing in Unison at TOTAH (183 Stanton St, New York)
 people:
   - person: anselm-berrigan
   - person: maia-siegel
+  - person: ari-lisner-1
   - person: emma-wippermann
-  - person: ari-lisner-1
   - person: phong-h-bui
 date: 2022-08-12T16:00:00-0500
 end_date: 2022-08-12T18:00:00-0500